gbruno16/Telegram_Keyword/readme.md

 A bot can solve this problem by sending an alert to the channel.
 Furthermore it helps to edit the keywords list.

 ## Hosting
-The script is hosted on Reply.it for free (thanks to uptimerobot.com).
+The script is hosted on Replit for free (thanks to uptimerobot.com).

 ## To-Do
 - Add a blacklist for keywords you are not looking for
+- Add a menu in the bot conversation